Free trial.

 The speed slider acts as a speed sub-master.
 The final speed for all time based functions will be the master speed times the grid speed.

 There is also a precedence parameter which allows some grids to overwrite lowest precedence grids.
-For example, if you use a wiimote but want to be able to take over with a midi device.
+For example: If you use a Wiimote but want to be able to take over with a midi device.
 Attribute values from same precedence grids are added, allowing to merge multiple effects running on multiple grids.

 Attributes receive source powers and do the conversion to DMX values.
 The attribute list shows all attributes of your patched fixtures.
 Each attribute type has its own color code.